HenrikJoreteg/human-javascript/ch07 - views.md

   contentBindings: {
     'name': '.profileName'
   },
-  // class bindings work a tad differently
+  // Class bindings work a tad differently.
-  // if they're boolean attributes
+  // If they're boolean attributes
   // it will add or remove a class
   // of the same name as the property.
   // If the property value is a string